5jt/dyalog-cookbook/manuscript/14_Services.md

 A>
 A> APL code (functions, operators and scripts) that is about to be executed is copied onto the stack.
 You can investigate the stack at any given moment with  `)si` and `)sinl`; for details type the command in question into the session and then press F1.
 A>
-A> Even if the code of a class executes `⎕EX ⍕⎕THIS` or a function or operator `⎕EX ⊃⎕SI` the code keeps running because the copy on the stack will exist until the script or function or operator quits.
+A> Even if the code of a class executes `⎕EX ⍕⎕THIS` or a function or operator `⎕EX ⊃⎕SI` the code keeps running because the copy on the stack will exist until the function or operator quits.
+Scripts might even live longer: only when the last reference pointing to a script is deleted does the script cease to exist.

 ## Testing the Service